HappybearGaming/QuickHeal/README.md

 `chainheal`: Forces the use of the Chain Heal spell.
 Only works for Shamans.<Br>

 `[mod]`: optional argument.
 Modifies the application of HoTs:<Br>
-`max`= will apply a HoT to the next target that is not @100% hp and that does not currently have a HoT applied.<Br>
+`max`: will apply a HoT to the next target that is not @100% hp and that does not currently have a HoT applied.<Br>
-`fh` = firehose mode.
+`fh`: firehose mode.
 Will apply maximum rank HoT on the next target that does not have a HoT applied.<Br>

 **QuickHeal Paladin Melee Healing**

--- The following functions give paladins that choose to heal in melee additional tools to automate Holy Strike and Holy Shock.
+The following functions give paladins that choose to heal in melee additional tools to automate Holy Strike and Holy Shock.

+`/qh hot`: Classic Holy Shock function which respects the general threshold<Br>
-`/run qhHStrike(93,3)` -- Smart Holy Stike function, 1st number is the min %healing threshold to trigger, the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets)<Br>
+`/run qhHStrike(93,3)`: Specific Holy Strike function, 1st number is the min %healing threshold to trigger, the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets)<Br>
-`/run qhHShock(85)` -- Holy shock function which is independant from general threshold.
-Number is the min % healing threshold to trigger (DEFAULT is set to 85%).
-If you prefer using the general threshold, always use /`qh hot`
+`/run qhHShock(85)`: Specific Holy shock function which is independant from general threshold.
+Number is the min % healing threshold to trigger (DEFAULT is set to 85%)<Br>

 ## ChangeLog: